lukewilliamboswell/roc-wasm4/README.md

 📖 Platform docs hosted at [lukewilliamboswell.github.io/roc-wasm4/](https://lukewilliamboswell.github.io/roc-wasm4/)

-To generate locally use `roc docs platform/main.roc`, and then host the docs using a file server e.g. `simple-http-server generated-docs/`.
+To generate locally use `roc docs platform/main.roc`, and then use a file server `simple-http-server generated-docs/`.

 ### Distribution